CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

 ### A quick look into the datasets:

-By far the most important variable is the movie `rating`.
+Since you want to find out how well movies are liked or disliked, the most important variable is the movie `rating`.
 Let's see its distribution:

 ```python